What We Learned from Our First RV Rental

 With as much road tripping as we do, my husband and I had always said we wanted to buy an RV.
 Nothing could be better, we imagined, than a small rolling house on wheels.
 No stopping for bathroom breaks every hour!
 Make your meals while you cruise down the highway!
 No more single night hotel stays!

-Before making such a big investment based solely on what we thought, we chose a Class C for our first RV rental to get some real RV experience.
+Before making an investment worth thousands of dollars based solely on what we thought, we decided to rent an RV to get some real experience.

 What We Learned From Our First RV Rental

 For our first RV rental we chose a 29 foot Class C motorhome.
 Built on a Ford F450 van frame this classic style featured an overhead bunk for our girls and was comfortable for us to drive.

 Our first RV trip, out to Yellowstone National Park, then home through the Black Hills, lasted nearly 2 weeks.
 The experience taught us quite a bit about our travel style and what we wanted to look for when purchasing our own RV.

 Related RV Rental 101: Motorhome Rental Tips for Beginners

 Living in an RV will remind you of your first apartment.